PointsBet Sportsbook Review

 ACH/eCheck, Credit/Debit, Online Banking, PayNearMe, PayPal, Bank Transfer

 “This page contains references to products from one of our advertisers.
 We may receive compensation when you click on links to those products.
 This compensation does not impact our opinions in this review or elsewhere about these products.
 Terms apply to the offers listed on this page.
 For an explanation of our Affiliate Policy, please visit this page.
 Thank you.”

 PointsBet Sportsbook Hands-on Review

-While PointsBet was founded in Australia, the company has come over to the United States and is now operating in states that include Colorado, Illinois, Indiana, Iowa, Michigan, New Jersey, New York, Pennsylvania, Virginia, and West Virginia.
+While PointsBet was founded in Australia, the company initially launched in the United States, acquiring many licenses, and were eventually bought out by Fanatics, where they consolidated the brand into Fanatics Sportsbook, meanwhile PointsBet Ontario is still alive and thriving!
 So if you were wondering if PointsBet is legit, rest assured that is a trusted sports betting operator.

 Though still viewed as one of the newcomers in the industry, PointsBet is growing at a rapid pace and quickly becoming one of the go-to books in the market.
 They are even partnered with notable affiliations that include NBC, the Chicago Bears, the Indianapolis Colts, and Kroenke Sports and Entertainment (Denver Nuggets, Colorado Avalanche, Colorado Mammoth, Pepsi Center), and the PGA Tour, just to name a few.

 Contrary to other sportsbooks, PointsBet is the only online bookmaker that features PointsBetting, which is an alternative to traditional wagering.
 I will dive into the subject of PointsBetting and explain how it works later in this review.